gentritabazi/typeorm-simple-query-parser/readme.md

 **page** - receive a portion of limited amount of resources

-Here is the description of each of those using default params names:

 ### Filters

 The way a filter should be formed is: